Magyarosaurus

-Magyarosaurus ("Hungarian lizard") is a genus of dwarf sauropod dinosaur from late Cretaceous Period (early to late Maastrichtian) in Romania.
-It is one of the smallest-known adult sauropods, measuring less than 3 m long and weighing less than 1000 kg.
+Magyarosaurus ("Hungarian lizard") is a genus of dwarf sauropod dinosaur from late Cretaceous Period (early to late Maastrichtian) in today's Transylvania.
+It is one of the smallest-known adult sauropods, measuring less than 3 m meters long and weighing less than 1000 kg.
 The type and only species is Magyarosaurus dacus.
 It has been found to be a close relative of Rapetosaurus in the family Saltasauridae in the sauropod clade Titanosauria in a 2005 study.